Zhemao hoaxes

-A Chinese novelist unraveled the web of hoax articles in a June 2022 online post, having initially been intrigued by a narrative about a Kashin silver mine before finding its sources to not pass verification.
+Chinese novelist Yifan, having initially been intrigued by a narrative about a Kashin silver mine before finding its sources did not verify its claims, made a blog post in June 2022 explaining the web of hoax articles.
 Zhemao posted an apology the same month and revealed herself to have neither an advanced degree nor fluency in English or Russian.
 She attributed her use of sockpuppet accounts to her loneliness and absence of other social relationships.
-Volunteer editors blocked her accounts and quickly deleted her hoax articles, though cleanup continued a month later.
-The incident renewed doubt about Wikipedia's reputation for reliability.
+Volunteer editors blocked her accounts and quickly deleted her hoax articles though cleanup continued a month later.

-Hoax
+History

-Between 2012 and 2022, a user known as Zhemao created over 200 interconnected articles on the Chinese Wikipedia about fabricated events in medieval Russian history.
+Between 2012 and 2022, an editor using the name "折毛" created over 200 interconnected articles on the Chinese Wikipedia about fabricated events in medieval Russian history.
 While combining elements of research with fantasy, her work was comprehensive and cited, though some references were fake.
 For example, she cited Sergey Solovyov's 29-volume History of Russia from the Earliest Times, which exists, but the Chinese translation she cited does not.
 The web of articles centered around a "Kashin silver mine" and political ties between "princes of Tver" and "dukes of Moscow".
-The longest of Zhemao's hoax articles, close to a novel in length, overviewed three fabricated, 17th-century Tartar uprisings and their impact on Russia, replete with a custom map drawn by the user.
+The longest of Zhemao's hoax articles, close to a novel in length, overviewed three fabricated 17th-century Tatar uprisings and their impact on Russia, complete with a custom map drawn by the user.
 Another article featured images of rare coins that she attributed to Russian archaeologists.
 Her work on Soviet deportations of Chinese people was vetted as a "featured article" on the Chinese Wikipedia and translated into the English, Arabic, and Russian Wikipedias.
 Her articles included elaborate detail on currency and eating utensils.

 Zhemao's alternative histories started in 2010, with fictive embellishments about the Qing dynasty official Heshen.
 Two years later, she turned to Russian history topics with the biography of Alexander I before expanding to general Russian history, mainly around medieval Slavic states.
 Zhemao later said that her invented articles were meant to complete gaps in her initial fabrications.

 Zhemao gained the community's confidence by posing as a scholar.
-She described herself as a Ph.D. in world history from Moscow State University, the progeny of a Chinese diplomat in Russia, married to a Russian man.
+She falsely claimed she held a Ph.D. in world history from Moscow State University, was the daughter of a Chinese diplomat in Russia, and was married to a Russian man.
 Her profile included a petition by her fictional husband related to the 2022 Russian invasion of Ukraine.
-One veteran editor of the Chinese Wikipedia, John Yip, recognized Zhemao with an award in early 2022 to honor her work.
-But Zhemao used at least four "sockpuppet" accounts to give her edits the appearance of outside support.
+One veteran editor of the Chinese Wikipedia, John Yip, recognized Zhemao with a Wikipedia barnstar award in early 2022 to honor her work.
+However, Zhemao used at least four sockpuppet accounts to give her edits the appearance of outside support.
 In at least one instance, she conversed directly with another account she controlled.
 Another account presented as a Peking University doctoral student with expertise in Russian history and claimed an off-site relationship with Zhemao.
-Yet another account had editing history back to 2010 but entered Zhemao's control in 2019.
+Yet another account had editing history dating back to 2010 but entered Zhemao's control in 2019.
 These sockpuppet accounts also contributed false histories about the Qing dynasty and Russia under Vladimir Putin.